The 47 Tories Who Rebelled on the Grieve Amendment -

 - Simon Hoare

-- Jeremy Hunt (paired)
+- Jeremy Hunt (by mistake)

 - Caroline Johnson